bburan/abr/README.rst

     Right/Left arrows
         Move a toggled peak left or right along the waveform.
 Movement of the peak will "snap" to estimated peaks in the waveform.
-To adjust the peak in fine increments, hold down the shift key simultaneously.
+To adjust the peak in fine increments, hold down the alt key simultaneously.
     Number keys 1-5
         Select the corresponding peak on the current waveform.
-To select N1-5, hold down shift while pressing the corresponding number.
+To select N1-5, hold down alt while pressing the corresponding number.
     I
-        Estimates N1-5 for all waveforms.
-If N1-5 is already estimated, recomputes the estimate.
+        Estimates P1-5 for all waveforms on the first press.
+N1-5 for all waveforms on the second press.
+After that, nothing happens.
     U
         Updates guess for corresponding P or N of successive waveforms based on position of currently toggled P or N.